 Our vision is to assist the University's effort to promote awareness; provide information; and offer education to the Loyola community regarding the skills, rights, needs, and dignity of people with disabilities (characteristics).
-The principal goals of the Accessibility Task Force are to assure that all Loyola-based electronic media is accessible; to provide the necessary assistive technological equipment and services to students and employees with disabilities so they may access electronic information; and arrange training for the University community on the importance of electronic accessibility and how to make online items accessible.
+The principal goals of the Information Technology Accessibility Committee are to assure that all Loyola-based electronic media is accessible; to provide the necessary assistive technological equipment and services to students and employees with disabilities so they may access electronic information; and arrange training for the University community on the importance of electronic accessibility and how to make online items accessible.

 Our constituents include both current and prospective students, parents, faculty, staff, as well as administrators, alumni, grantors, consultants, contractors, other business partners of the University, and visitors to the University website.

 The goal of the Information Technology Accessibility Committee stems from its commitment to offer the means through which all members of the Loyola University Maryland community, as well as those beyond it, may obtain access to the institution’s online systems and technology services.
 The Committee will rely on the guidance of prevailing governmental regulations concerning persons with disabilities and best practices in higher education.
 In conformity with the mission of Loyola University Maryland, and in accordance with the Institutional Statement on Technology Accessibility to be established by the University, the Information Technology Accessibility Committee pursues the following objectives to meet our goal:

 - Assure all Loyola-based electronic media is accessible